JefferyLiu6/100DaysCode/Day3/README.md

      - **Blue**: Beasts (Game Over)
      - **Yellow**: Treasure (You Win!)
 3. The game ends with a win or a "Game Over."

+---

+Enjoy your journey on Treasure Island! 🏝️💎